Enterprise Edition - Central Server

 • Upgrade - The upgrade status of the Service Pack.

-You can select one or more Managed Servers and click the Download Now link at the bottom of the table to download the Service Pack and the Upgrade Now link to upgrade the Service Pack.
+You can select one or more Probe Servers and click the Download Now link at the bottom of the table to download the Service Pack and the Upgrade Now link to upgrade the Service Pack.

 Note